nanvr/NaNVR/wiki/Installing-NaNVR-and-using-SteamVR-on-Linux-through-Flatpak.md

 4. Any scripts that affect the host will run within the sandbox

 5. Sometimes, a new instance of Steam will launch when launching the dashboard.
-To fix this, close both ALVR and Steam then launch Steam.
-As soon as Steam opens to the storefront, launch the ALVR dashboard.
+To fix this, close both NaNVR and Steam then launch Steam.
+As soon as Steam opens to the storefront, launch the NaNVR dashboard.

 6. User must setup xdg shortcut themselves - see below.
 Without an xdg entry the launcher has to be run from terminal.